HenrikDA/blynk-server/README_FOR_APP_DEVS.md

 ## Response Codes
-For every command client sends to the server it will receive a response back.
+Client sends commands to the server and gets response for every command sent.
 For commands (register, login, saveProfile, hardware) that doesn't request any data back - 'response' (command field 0x00) message is returned.
 For commands (loadProfile, getToken, ping) that request data back - message will be returned with same command code.
 In case you sent 'loadProfile' you will receive 'loadProfile' command back with filled body.